belfortep/conways-game-in-rust/README.md

 ## Controls
 - "⬆️" to pass one generation at a time
-- "🅿️" to pause the automatic pass of generations
+- "🅿️" to pause/unpause the automatic pass of generations
 - "Escape" to exit the game
 - "Mouse button left" to place new cells